mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 The Pi still runs even when it's underpowered, but running an underpowered Pi is bound to create issues sooner or later.

-I solved this by purchasing a [3A USB wall charger](https://amzn.to/2YitxsN) and a [EVISWIY PL2303TA USB to TTL Serial Cable](https://amzn.to/2Yk1CIX).
-The USB to TTL cable connects to the Pi's GPIO pins, which include alternative power inputs.
+I solved this by purchasing a [3A USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
+The USB to TTL cable connects to the Pi's GPIO pins, ensuring the device always receives at least 3 A of electricity.

 {{< img src="extra-power.jpg" alt="Pi 4 with USB to TTL cable attached to 3A wall charger" caption="I keep the Pi sufficiently powered with a [3A USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL cable](https://amzn.to/2Yk1CIX)." maxWidth="600px" >}}